khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 # syllabus
-This syllabus was designed to help develop our personal and/or professional digital indentities with which we can engage with information on the Web more efficiently in our residence modes.
-(For more information about this mode see the [digital identities](digital-identities.md) file.)
+This syllabus was designed to help develop our personal and/or professional/institutional digital indentities with which we can engage with information on the Web more efficiently in our residence modes.
+We will discuss this mode in detail in week 1 using the [digital identities](digital-identities.md) file.

 ## TOC

 w1 [Welcome week](#W1-Welcome-week)
 w2 [Introduction](#W2-Introduction)
 w3 [Visual Code Studio and GitHub Desktop](#W3-Visual-Code-Studio-and-GitHub-Desktop)